 Dr. Matthew Kam is a researcher in Google’s education products team, which has brought Classroom, Forms and Expeditions to millions of users around the world.
 In this role, he leads Google’s research initiatives on the future of education.

 Prior to Google, Kam was a researcher at the American Institutes for Research and tenure-track professor at Carnegie Mellon University.
 He has presented on panels alongside education ministers, consulted for one-to-one mobile learning initiatives worldwide, and mentored former students to launch successful education technology companies based on their capstone projects.
-Kam is known for his work designing mobile learning applications that have improved literacy in lower-income countries, and serves as an advisor to UNESCO on this topic.
+Kam is known for his work designing mobile learning applications that have improved literacy in lower-income countries.
+He serves as an advisor to UNESCO, the lead United Nations agency that spearheads education technology initiatives for improving learning around the world.
 His academic research has been adopted by social entrepreneurs working with low-literate communities in Afghanistan, India and beyond.